Do you experience pain or stiffness in your back?

 Are your medical reports showing nothing abnormal with your back?

 Poor posture puts unnatural, excessive and prolonged strain on the muscles, ligaments, discs and nerves of the spine.
 Often, due to lack of evidence on X-rays or other tests, back pain is often misdiagnosed as a psychosomatic or ‘all in the mind’ condition.
-When you start following the right posture your spine will thank you greatly.
+When you start following the correct posture, your spine will thank you greatly.

 Why good posture matters